alphagov/paas-developer-docs/docs/deploying_apps/deploying_static_sites.md

 Follow the prompts.
 When you're done, the script will have appended all the necessary markup to the `.travis.yml` file.

-Once you merge a Pull Request, Travis will run and deploy the site.
+Once you merge a pull request, Travis will run and deploy the site.

 ### Redirect all traffic